Children are prone to accidentally swallowing things, from big chunks of food to their parents' wedding rings.

 The most notable exception: button batteries, found in everything from key fobs to talking storybooks.
 They look like coins, especially to a child, but they are far more perilous.

 Additional concerns.
-And button batteries aren't just hazardous if swallowed.
+Button batteries aren't just hazardous if swallowed.

 While a button battery in the nose is not as deadly, it can still lead to severe injuries.
 The most serious: perforation in the septum (the thin wall of cartilage that divides the nasal cavities), which can create a "saddle nose" deformity, or droopy nose, that requires surgery to repair later in life.